Summary: History of capitalism; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.

 Interests and Publications

 Professor Blaszczyk does research on the cultural history of business, with reference to design, fashion, colour, retailing, and advertising.
-Her work connects the history of the creative industries to big historical themes such as globalization, material life and social identity, and consumer culture.
-She also writes about connections between the chemical industry and the creative sector.
+Her work connects the history of the creative industries to big historical themes such as globalisation, material life and social identity, and consumer culture.
+She also writes about connections between the chemical industry and the creative sector, on the history of technology, and on the history of engineering.
 Her books include:

 The Color Revolution (Cambridge, MA: MIT Press, 2012).